-Of course, those who do not have truth on their side have no choice but to rely upon propaganda.
+Of course, those who do not have truth on their side have no choice but to rely upon propaganda and legal maneuvers.
 The contrast between the stated intent and actual practice of intelligent design creationists, as represented in their so-called Wedge strategy, is very telling in this regard.
-Intelligent design creationists intended first to publish extensive scientific research in mainstream journals to win over the scientific community, and then to go to the public (the way things are supposed to be done).
+Intelligent design creationists intended first to publish extensive scientific research in mainstream journals to win over the scientific community, and then to go to the public.
+This is the way things are supposed to be done.
 However, in practice, having recognized how scientifically vacuous intelligent design is, these creationists have opted to bypass the scientific community completely.
-To my knowledge, only one article arguing for intelligent design has been published in a mainstream, peer-reviewed scientific journal; that article promptly was repudiated by the society that publishes the journal, not only because of its non-scientific content, but because the article had been published "[c]ontrary to normal editoral practices" by an editor with creationist sympathies, who apparently had realized that the article never would have passed proper peer-review.
+To my knowledge, only one article arguing for intelligent design has been published in a mainstream, peer-reviewed scientific journal; that article promptly was repudiated by the society that publishes the journal, not only because of its non-scientific content, but because the article had been published "[c]ontrary to normal editorial practices" (NCSE, 2004) by an editor with creationist sympathies, who apparently had realized that the article never would have passed proper peer-review.
 On the other hand, as anyone who has paid any attention to the intelligent design movement knows, creationists have been very active from the start in making appeals to the general public, and in trying to capture school boards and influence legislators: all propaganda, no research.
 This is the pattern of activity we would expect from ideologues with no evidence on their side, not from scientists.

-There remains, of course, the question of whether the number of signatories to creationist lists is significant, representing any kind of real controversy within the scientific community.
+There remains, of course, the question of whether the number of people who sign creationist lists is significant—whether it represents any kind of real controversy within the scientific community.
 The answer, of course, is that the number is insignificant.
 The National Center for Science Education has demonstrated this humorously, but decisively, with its Project Steve, a growing collection of scientists who affirm the following statement:

 The special thing about Project Steve is that only scientists named Steve (or an equivalent like Stephanie or Esteban) are allowed to sign.
 Even with this restriction (only 1% of Americans are named Steve), the NCSE has had no problem easily outstripping the creationist lists.
-On 14 February 2009, shortly after the 200th Darwin Day, the NCSE announced the 1000th Steve (or kilosteve) to join the Project—the aptly named evolutionary biologist, Dr. Steve Darwin.
+On 14 February 2009, shortly after the 200th Darwin Day, the NCSE announced the 1000th Steve (or kilosteve) to join the Project the aptly named evolutionary biologist, Dr. Steve Darwin.
 The odds of the kilosteve having the last name Darwin, by the way?
 Astronomically small, of course—clearly the hand of God, indicating His approval of evolutionary science, and His utter disgust with creationist shenanigans.
-As of 06 Feb 2011, the NCSE's Steve-o-Meter shows 1153 signatories to Project Steve.
+As of 8 November 2016, there are 1404 signatories to Project Steve.